nomonosound/log-wmse-audio-quality/README.md

 # logWMSE

-This audio quality metric, logWMSE, tries to fix a shortcoming of common metrics: The support for digital silence.
+This audio quality metric, logWMSE, tries to address a limitation of existing metrics:
+The lack of support for digital silence.
 Existing audio quality metrics, like VISQOL, CDPAM, SDR, SIR, SAR, ISR, STOI and SI-SDR are not well-behaved when the target is digital silence.

 # Installation